d-megha/Tech_trend/README.md

 * If you need the data without any missing values, you can check out https://www.kaggle.com/datasets/meghaha/tech-trend.

 * After filling out all the missing data, the visualizations are carried out.

+* I have also carried out the basic level visualisations in the Microsoft Power BI software.